baltpeter/docs/windows/README.md

 ## Install common software

 First, install [Chocolatey](https://chocolatey.org/install).
 Then run `choco feature enable -n allowGlobalConfirmation` to disable prompting for every package.
-Finally, install the default packages using `choco install packages.config` in an admin `cmd`.
+Finally, install the default packages using `choco install packages.config` (optionally also install the additional packages from `packages-additional.config`) in an admin `cmd`.

 ## Uninstall bloatware